storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/flexmount/page.md

 ### Disadvantages

 1. **Set up time:** Object Mount on FUSE needs to be configured.
-Consider [setting up the mount at boot](#mount-on-boot).

 2. **Shell launch is more complicated:** Each time an Object Mount shell is launched it must be configured to use the mount.
-This can be worked around by setting up a Object Mount on FUSE on boot, and setting an alias to launch a Object Mount shell with the correct parameters.
+This can be worked around by setting up a Object Mount on FUSE [on boot](docId:ZdvWLcm9uFmM5HLk#mount-on-boot), and setting an alias to launch a Object Mount shell with the correct parameters.

 ## How to Enable